induktio/thinker/Details.md

 8. Patch the game engine to use significantly less CPU time when idling using a method similar to [smac-cpu-fix](https://github.com/vinceho/smac-cpu-fix/).
 Normally the game uses 100% of CPU time which can be be a problem on laptop devices.
 9. When capturing a base, Recycling Tanks and Recreation Commons are not always destroyed unlike previously.
 They are sometimes randomly destroyed like other facilities.
 10. Patch any faction with negative research rating to start accumulating labs on the first turn.
 In vanilla rules each negative point results in an additional 5 turn delay before the faction starts accumulating labs (e.g. Believers had a 10 turn delay).
 11. Fix faction graphics bug that appears when Alpha Centauri.ini has a different set of faction filenames than the loaded scenario file.
-If the game has an incorrect faction set, the patch will quit to main menu so that the correct faction set will be available when the save is reloaded.
-This bug only occurs with scenario files, while regular save games are unaffected.
+The patch will make sure the correct graphics set is loaded when opening the scenario.
+This bug only happened with scenario files, while regular save games were unaffected.
 12. Patch the game to use the Command Center maintenance cost that is set in alphax.txt.
 Normally the game would ignore this value and make the cost dependent on faction's best reactor value which is inconsistent with the other settings for facilities in alphax.txt.
 13. Sometimes the base window population row would display superdrones even though they would be suppressed by psych-related effects.
 The patch removes superdrone icons from the main population row and uses regular worker/drone/talent icons if applicable, so any drones should not be displayed there if they are suppressed by psych effects.
 To check the superdrone status, open the psych sub window.
 14. Fix visual bug where population icons in base window would randomly switch their type when clicking on them.